Top 10 Korean Things to Do in Detroit 2016

 You've probably salivated more than once while watching K-dramas, and though Korean BBQ is delicious, it's very likely that you've also craved Korean fried chicken and kimchi fries served in an environment so casual that you'd half-expect the cast of a Korean high school drama to be sitting at the next table.
 Welcome to Gangnam Chicken in Royal Oak!
 If you eat in, make sure you order the ju mokbab (grilled stuffed rice ball stuffed with cheese), which may come from Japanese culture but which is popular with Korean high school students.
 If you do take out, make sure you order Korean fried chicken because you need to have chimaek ("chi" from Chicken and "maek" from the Korean word for beer).
 Gangnam Chicken doesn't have a liquor license, so in order for you to enjoy this junk food delicacy, you're going to have to take your Korean fried chicken home to enjoy with bottles of Hite or OB (Korean beers) that you pick up at a Korean market.
 You really haven't lived until you've had chimeak.

 #6 - Korean Art at the Detroit Institute of Arts (D.I.A.)

 Real Korean Treasures

 The Detroit Institute of the Arts (D.I.A.) is a beloved institution with a collection that includes works by Diego Rivera and Vincent Van Gogh.
 Lesser known is its rare "Head of Buddha," a piece that dates back to the 9th Century within the D.I.A.'s very small Korean collection.
 (To learn more about it, click here.)
-The D.I.A. also hosts Korean art events on occasion, and the Detroit Film Theatre has shown Korean films such as Pieta and Poetry in recent years.
+The D.I.A. also hosts Korean art events on occasion, and the Detroit Film Theatre at the D.I.A. has shown Korean films such as Pieta and Poetry in recent years.

 The Detroit Institute of Arts (D.I.A.)